yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 You can also opt out of targeted ads using cookies and similar technology at the browser level at https://optout.aboutads.info.

+### Cancel catalogs
+Sign up for a free account at [(https://www.catalogchoice.org/](https://www.catalogchoice.org/) to cancel catalogs you no longer wish to receive.

 ### Opt out of prescreened credit offers
 Follow the instructions at [https://www.optoutprescreen.com/](https://www.optoutprescreen.com/)